Ever felt like LinkedIn has turned into a bit of a mess?

 INSPO is the first social network dedicated to professional thought leadership content.
 While LinkedIn has now become overly cluttered, INSPO provides a clean feed focused on knowledge sharing, industry insights, and thought leadership.

-While LinkedIn profiles are resumes, INSPO profiles are portfolios.
 Additionally, INSPO allows you to easily monetise your thought leadership portfolio through a content marketplace subscription model.

 What inspired you to start this?
 Walk us through your backstory

-I've worked in the EdTech and online learning space for the past decade and realised the professional learning and development space was lacking simpler and more social means for professionals to share their insights directly with audiences.
+I've worked in the London EdTech and online learning space for the past decade and realised the professional learning and development space was lacking simpler and more social means for professionals to share their insights directly with audiences.

-At the same time, I was frustrated with the current social media landscape, which focuses on entertainment value over learning.
 So one day, it hit me, there was no social network or platform dedicated to professional thought leadership and sharing industry insights.
-And so, I built INSPO.
+And so, I built INSPO a place where professional expertise could easily be discovered, shared, and rewarded.

 How's the traction looking so far?

-People want a space dedicated to thought leadership, and we are building that with INSPO everyday.
+We are pre-revenue, as our focus right now is on early community growth and retention, as well as product validation as a social network.
+People want a space dedicated to thought leadership, without the noise or the clutter, and we are building that with INSPO everyday.

 What's one decision or moment that changed everything for your startup?